The Splendid Source: Cultural references

 The dirty joke told through the episode by Glenn Quagmire is taken from a joke the character Marty Funkhauser told in an episode of Curb Your Enthusiasm.
 In one of Quagmire's plots to have Peter soil himself, Quagmire falls asleep and encounters Freddy Krueger, the principal character from the Nightmare on Elm Street series, in a dream and hires him to go into Peter's dream, and tell the joke to him.
 The chain of the joke leads to the band REO Speedwagon, and the line "heard it from a friend who..." from "Take It on the Run" is played, though the scene where the lead singer appears was not voiced by any of their actual members.

 While tracking down the person who first told the joke, Peter and the gang find Bender, from the Fox/Comedy Central series Futurama, who is shown telling the joke.
 When Peter, Joe and Quagmire get to Virginia they meet up with Cleveland and his new family from The Cleveland Show.
 There is a scene where Cleveland chases after the other three guys in the car, which alludes to the opening from What's Happening!!, and uses the music from the show's opening as well.
 When the group gets to Washington D.C., Peter, Joe, Cleveland and Quagmire see the Washington Monument, and next to it appears the Barack Obama Monument, which resembles the Washington monument, but is bigger and is colored black.

 With the plane, they land on an island which has the source for every dirty joke ever made, the base looks similar to a temple-compound from the 1979 film Apocalypse Now.
 The base is inhabited with many great minds including Warren Buffett (who was in a deleted scene on the DVD), Bill Gates, and Stephen Hawking where they pass their time writing the world's dirty jokes.
 It is shown that the first dead baby joke was written in the era of Ancient Egypt.

+Vietnam War veterans controversy

+A cutaway from the episode produced controversy due to allegedly insulting Vietnam veterans.
+During a visit to Washington, Peter Griffin notices that a Vietnamese man is present at the Vietnam Veterans Memorial, making fun of two Vietnam veterans present at the site.
+During the scene, the Vietnamese man uses very incendiary language, describing the memorial as a "scoreboard" whilst performing a "loser" sign, and stating "Hey, I know that guy – I kill him!
+He cry like a bitch!"